Angeliza-Medina/SP/SP1/documentation.md

 <br>

 To score points, the players will have to catch "food", which are running away from the closest player to them.
 When food has been caught, the player will be given 1 point, which will be added to the player's score.
-The food that was caught will then respawn on a new random location.
+The food that was caught will then respawn on a new random location.<br>
+Player scores are shown in the top left corner for player1 and top right corner for player2.

 The food is represented by yellow squares.